On the importance of choosing the best possible subject/model for a visual story or photography project

 As someone who has covered HIV and AIDS for years, and as a lifelong, devoted Freddie Mercury fan, I have been following the news updates regarding the upcoming Freddie Mercury biopic and the growing list of actors who would play Freddie.
 And it seems that, as the working title of the movie changes, so does the name of the main actor.
-Now, truth be told, finding just the right actor to play Freddie Mercury is a challenging task to say the list.
+Now, truth be told, finding just the right actor to play Freddie Mercury is a challenging task, to say the least.
 It should be!

 That brings me to our challenge, as storytellers, of choosing the best possible subject or model for our story.

 When working on editorial projects or ad campaigns or any kind of promotional photography work, we need to choose the best models.
-Many times, we work with makeup artists and hair stylists and others, as part of a team.
+Many times, we work with makeup artists and hair stylists, and others, as part of a team.

-For example, and going back for a moment to the Freddie Mercury biopic in the making, does the actor supposed to play Freddie Mercury bring to mind Queen’s frontman?
+For example, and going back for a moment to the Freddie Mercury biopic in the making, does the actor supposed to play Freddie Mercury brings to mind Queen’s frontman?
 Then consider the same actor in hair and makeup, and also clothes that could bring him closer to the character he has to play.
 Can you now see (in your mind) the resemblance?

 In writing, when we bring a character to life, we paint not with makeup, but with words.
 In their minds, readers can see that character come to life, one word at a time.

-In photography, when working on projects, in particular promotional, editorials and/or ad campaigns photography, we often work with makeup artists, hair stylists, and of course, light.
+In photography, when working on projects, in particular promotional, editorials, and/or ad campaign photography, we often work with makeup artists, hair stylists, and of course, light.
 But we first need to find the best model possible for our story.
 For example, a few years ago I photographed the HIV Warriors prevention campaign for ASC-NY. (the nonprofit has since changed its name).
 Read more about this project in A&U Magazine.

 So, in summary, when choosing a subject for a visual story or photo project, consider the following: